John Banville: Relationship with animals

 Ben, a labrador, lived until the age of 11 before succumbing to cancer at Christmas 1980.
 Decades later Banville still regarded Ben as "a lost friend, and every few months he ambles into one of my dreams, snuffling and sighing and obviously wondering why there are no more walks.
 This may sound sentimental, but it does not feel that way".

 On 21 August 2017, the RTÉ Radio 1 weekday afternoon show Liveline was discussing a report on Trinity College Dublin's use of 100,000 animals to conduct scientific research over the previous four years when a listener pointed out that Banville had previously raised the matter but been ignored.
 Banville personally telephoned Liveline to call the practice "absolutely disgraceful" and told the tale of how he had come upon some women protesting:

-I was passing by the front gates of Trinity one day and there was a group of mostly young women protesting and I was interested.
-I went over and I spoke to them and they said that vivisection experiments were being carried out in the college.
+I was passing by the front gates of Trinity one day and there was a group of mostly young women protesting and I was interested...
+I spoke to them and they said that vivisection experiments were being carried out in the college.
 This was a great surprise to me and a great shock, so I wrote a letter of protest to The Irish Times.
-Some lady professor from Trinity wrote back essentially saying Mr. Banville should stick to his books and leave us scientists to our valuable work.
-After that my late friend, [Lord Gahan,?]
-[John McGahern, presumably] wrote another letter to The Times and he suggested well, if vivisection is not harmful and painful to animals, why don't the experimenters themselves volunteer to undergo the experiments?
-Why involve animals?
-It seemed to me an unanswerable question...
-I'm no expert on these matters.
-I claim no expertise but I'm told that vivisection is of no consequence, that you don't really need it, certainly not in this day and age, and I think if, as the vivisectionists assure us, the animals don't suffer, then why don't they volunteer themselves?
-It would be much better to have a human being to experiment on than an animal.
+Some lady professor from Trinity wrote back essentially saying Mr Banville should stick to his books and leave us scientists to our valuable work.
+After that my late friend, [Lord Gahan,?] wrote another letter to The Times and he suggested well, if vivisection is not harmful and painful to animals, why don't the experimenters themselves volunteer to undergo the experiments? ...I claim no expertise but I'm told that vivisection is of no consequence, that you don't really need it...
+I think if, as the vivisectionists assure us, the animals don't suffer, then why don't they volunteer themselves?
+It would be much better to have a human being to experiment on than an animal...
 [At this point the presenter questioned whether he really meant this].
-No, I'm not being tongue-in-cheek!
-I'm absolutely serious!
-I mean why don't they conduct experiments on each other?
-Why bring animals in? ...
-We certainly should not be inflicting needless pain on innocent animals...
+I'm absolutely serious! ...why don't they conduct experiments on each other? ...We certainly should not be inflicting needless pain on innocent animals...
 If there's no pain, no distress... ask for human volunteers.
 Pay them money.